Backlash (2005): Storylines

 Another preliminary match was between Edge versus Chris Benoit in a Last Man Standing match.
-At WrestleMania, Edge won the first ever Money in the Bank ladder match, gaining himself a contract that gave him a shot at the World Heavyweight Championship within one year.
+At WrestleMania, Edge won the first-ever Money in the Bank ladder match, gaining himself a contract for a World Heavyweight Championship match within one year.
 On the April 4 episode of Raw, Edge chose not to use his contract that night, deciding to wait until the right opportunity.
 When Edge declined to force Batista into a title defense, Eric Bischoff scheduled Edge in a match against Chris Benoit.
 Benoit won the match by pinfall after performing a roll-up.
 After the match, Edge attacked Benoit's injured arm with a steel chair.
 Two weeks later, Benoit and Edge faced off in another match, in which ended in a no-contest, leading to Bischoff to book the Last Man Standing match for Backlash.
 Other feuds that received less promotion and culminated into matches at Backlash include WWE Intercontinental Champion Shelton Benjamin versus Chris Jericho for the title, William Regal and Tajiri versus Rosey and The Hurricane versus The Heart Throbs (Antonio Thomas and Romeo Roselli) versus La Résistance (Sylvain Grenier and Robért Conway) in a tag team turmoil match for the World Tag Team Championship, and a singles match between Kane (accompanied by Lita) versus Viscera (accompanied by Trish Stratus).